Sage-Startups/SAgeStartupsReplit/replit.md

 - ✅ **CREATED LANDING PAGE 2**: Built conversion-focused landing page at /landing-2 designed to capture signups and build a waiting list with hero section, problem/solution sections, pricing, features, social proof, and urgency-driven CTAs
 - ✅ **IMPLEMENTED WAITLIST SYSTEM**: Added database table and API endpoint for capturing early signups with automated SendGrid welcome emails for waitlist subscribers
 - ✅ **UPDATED LANDING PAGE ROUTING**: Changed landing-page-2 to be the main landing page (/) and moved original landing page to /landing-1 for better conversion optimization
+- ✅ **ENHANCED SUPER ADMIN WAITLIST MANAGEMENT**: Replaced Content tab with Waiting List tab in super admin panel to view all waitlist subscribers with email notifications to contact@sage-startups.com for new signups

 ## System Architecture